IDMNYU/DM2193FA2014/midterm/README.md

 ## Midterm Project - The speed bump in the middle

-    Never fall in love with an idea.
-They're whores.
-If the one you're with isn't doing the job, there's always, always, always another.
-        — Chip Kidd

     Content precedes design.
 Design in the absence of content is not design, it’s decoration.
         — Jeffrey Zeldman